 Staff are aware that children can abuse each other and this can happen both inside and outside of school, as well as online.
-Staff also recognise that it is more likely that girls will be victims and boys perpetrators, however, all peer on peer abuse is unacceptable and will be taken seriously.
-Peer on peer abuse is most likely to include, but may not be limited to:
+Staff also recognise that it is more likely that girls will be victims and boys perpetrators, however, all child on child abuse is unacceptable and will be taken seriously.
+Child on child abuse is most likely to include, but may not be limited to:

-- Bullying (including cyberbullying, prejudice-based and discriminatory bullying); - Abuse in intimate personal relationships between peers; - Physical abuse such as hitting, kicking shaking, biting, hair pulling, or otherwise causing physical harm (this may include an online element which facilitates, threatens and/or encourages physical abuse); - Sexual violence, such as rape, assault by penetration and sexual assault; (this may include an online element which facilitates, threatens and/or encourages sexual violence); - Sexual harassment, such as sexual comments, remarks, jokes and online harassment, which may be standalone or part of a broader pattern of abuse; - Causing someone to engage in sexual activity without consent, such as forcing someone to strip, touch themselves sexually, or to engage in sexual activity with a third party; - Consensual and non-consensual sharing of nudes and semi nude images and or videos - Upskirting - Initiation/hazing type violence and rituals (including online).
+- Bullying (including cyberbullying, prejudice-based and discriminatory bullying); - Abuse in intimate personal relationships between peers; - Physical abuse such as hitting, kicking shaking, biting, hair pulling, or otherwise causing physical harm (this may include an online element which facilitates, threatens and/or encourages physical abuse); - Sexual violence, such as rape, assault by penetration and sexual assault (this may include an online element which facilitates, threatens and/or encourages sexual violence); - Sexual harassment, such as sexual comments, remarks, jokes and online harassment, which may be standalone or part of a broader pattern of abuse; - Causing someone to engage in sexual activity without consent, such as forcing someone to strip, touch themselves sexually, or to engage in sexual activity with a third party; - Consensual and non-consensual sharing of nudes and semi-nude images and or videos; - Up-skirting; - Initiation/hazing type violence and rituals (including online).

-School operates a zero tolerance approach to POPA and all staff have a duty to act immediately should they become aware of any concerns.
-Any reports from students regarding POPA will be taken seriously and the matter reported to the DSL or SAFE Team.
-All students should feel confident to report incidents of POPA and know that they will be taken seriously.
+School operates a zero-tolerance approach to child on child abuse and all staff have a duty to act immediately should they become aware of any concerns.
+Any reports from students regarding child on child abuse will be taken seriously and the matter reported to the DSL or SAFE Team.
+All students should feel confident to report incidents of child on child abuse and know that they will be taken seriously.
 Students should never be made to feel ashamed of making a report or that they are being a nuisance.

-Staff will challenge behaviours of POPA to promote a safe and respectful environment for all students.
+Staff will challenge behaviours of child on child abuse to promote a safe and respectful environment for all students.
 School will maintain a record of sexual harassment incidents and analysis of data will be undertaken to identify potential patterns of concerning, problematic or inappropriate behaviour.